 Our lab tests found that the MacBook Pro has a Speedmark 8 score 153, which makes it 20 per cent slower than the early-2013 13in Retina MacBook Pro with a 2.6GHz Core i5 processor, so that's quite a significant speed difference, though that model will cost you £500 more than the non-Retina MacBook Pro.

-The two low-end Retina Models actually have slightly less impressive processors than the non-Retina Model, though they are fourth-generation (Haswell).
-They both sport a 2.4GHz dual-core Intel Core i5 processor with Turbo Boost up to 2.9GHz, though the £1,249 model will get you 8GB RAM rather than the 4GB found in the non-Retina model.
+The two low-end Retina Models have slightly more impressive processors than the non-Retina Model, and they are fourth-generation (Haswell).
+They both sport a 2.6GHz dual-core Intel Core i5 processor with Turbo Boost up to 3.1GHz, both with 8GB RAM.

 The non-Retina MacBook Pro is powered by Intel's HD Graphics 4000 integrated chip, compared with the Retina MacBook Pro's Intel Iris Graphics or Intel Iris Pro Graphics, depending on the model you choose.
 Expect impressive graphics performance from the non-Retina models, but if you opt for Retina, graphics performance has the potential to be almost twice as fast.